-- Avoca A and B apartments: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Avoca C, D and E apartments: are protected by, a complete automatic sparkler system, a fire alarm system monitored by a commercial central station service and smoke alarms and smoke detectors in each sleeping room. - Hillside I and III, Joeris, McCombs Center/Sky Room dorms, Clement: are protected by a complete automatic sprinkler system, smoke alarms and smoke detectors in each sleeping room, fire alarm system monitored by a commercial central station service, egress corridors and stairwells are fire rated. - Agnese/Sosa and St Joseph's: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Madeleine Hall and Bishop Claude Dubuis Residence Halls: are protected by a locally monitored fire alarm system, smoke alarms in each sleeping room. - Colbert Hall and Marian Living Center are no longer in use as student housing.
-Both were decommissioned by the end of 2015.
+- Avoca A and B apartments: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Avoca C, D and E apartments: are protected by a complete automatic sprinkler system, a fire alarm system monitored by a commercial central station service and smoke alarms and smoke detectors in each sleeping room. - Hillside I, Skyview, Joeris, McCombs Center/Sky Room dorms, Agnese/Sosa, Clement and Watson: are protected by a complete automatic sprinkler system, smoke alarms and smoke detectors in each sleeping room, fire alarm system monitored by a commercial central station service, egress corridors and stairwells are fire rated. - St Joseph's: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Bishop Claude Dubuis Residence Hall: are protected by a locally monitored fire alarm system, smoke alarms in each sleeping room. - The following Residence Halls are no longer active: Colbert Hall and Marian Living Center are no longer in use as student housing, both were decommissioned in the end of 2015.